 Posted by Guest Blogger Don Laubacher, CFP®, CPA, AEP®, Sequoia Financial Group, LLC

-Don Laubacher is Executive Vice President of Family Wealth at Sequoia Financial Group, LLC.
-Contact him at firstname.lastname@example.org to discuss this topic further or visit www.sequoia-financial.com.
+Don Laubacher is Senior Vice President of Family Wealth at Sequoia Financial Group, LLC.
+Contact him at email@example.com or visit www.sequoia-financial.com.

 The material contained herein is for informational purposes only and is not intended to provide specific advice or recommendations for any individual nor does it take into account the particular investment objectives, financial situation or needs of individual investors.
 Sequoia Financial Advisors, LLC does not provide tax or legal advice.
 These professionals should be consulted separately before implementing changes to your tax or legal matters.
 Though related entities, Sequoia Financial Group, LLC and its affiliates, and Cohen & Company, Ltd. are separate companies with common, but not identical ownership.
 Investment Advisory Services offered through Sequoia Financial Advisors, LLC, an SEC Registered Investment Advisor.